NMS – frequently asked questions

 Q. What should I do if a carer or relative picks up a new medicine for a patient who is eligible for the NMS?

-A. Yes.
-There is no limit on the number of NMS episodes a patient can receive in a year.
+Yes.
+There is no limit on the number of NMS a patient can receive in a year.
 They can receive the NMS each time they are prescribed a medicine on the NMS list for the first time.

-Q. A patient has their new medicine dispensed in hospital but is not referred to the NMS.
+Q. A patient has their new medicine dispensed in hospital but is not referred to the community pharmacy.
 They have subsequently been given another prescription for the same new medicine by their GP; do they still qualify for NMS if it is the first time they present the prescription in a community pharmacy?

-A. No. The patient would be ineligible to receive the NMS as their new medicine has already been dispensed for the first time in hospital.
+No. The patient would be ineligible to receive the NMS as their new medicine has already been dispensed for the first time in hospital.

 Q. The service specification says that the Intervention should take place ‘typically 7 to 14 days after patient recruitment’ and the Follow up ‘typically between 14 and 21 days after the Intervention’.
 How rigidly should these timings be applied?

-A. Pharmacists should exercise professional judgement in order to determine whether it is appropriate for a patient to have the Intervention or Follow up outside the timings indicated above; the Directions allow for flexibility in the timing, but pharmacists should be cognisant of the underlying aim of the service which is to provide support to patients in the first few weeks after the prescribing of a new medicine.
+Pharmacists should exercise professional judgement in order to determine whether it is appropriate for a patient to have the Intervention or Follow up outside the timings indicated above; the Directions allow for flexibility in the timing, but pharmacists should be cognisant of the underlying aim of the service which is to provide support to patients in the first few weeks after the prescribing of a new medicine.

 Q. If a patient hands in a prescription for a new medicine and then doesn’t collect the dispensed script for a few days, when should the Intervention take place?

-A. The timing of the Intervention should be assessed based on the point at which the patient receives their dispensed medicine.
+The timing of the Intervention should be assessed based on the point at which the patient receives their dispensed medicine.

 Q. Can pharmacy technicians provide the NMS Intervention and Follow up?

-A. No. The NMS Intervention and Follow up must be delivered by a pharmacist who has self-declared that they have the skills and knowledge to do so.
+No. The NMS Intervention and Follow up must be provided by a pharmacist who has self-declared that they have the skills and knowledge to do so.
 However, the pharmacy can make good use of skill mix by allowing support staff to book appointments, prepare copies of forms, and transcribing details of the consultations where these are later entered into electronic records.

 Q. If different pharmacists undertake the Intervention and Follow up stages of the service for the same patient, how will the pharmacist undertaking the Follow up know what has happened at the Intervention stage?

-A. Pharmacies are required to keep records about the service each patient has received.
+Pharmacies are required to keep records about the service each patient has received.
 These include details of the discussion at the Intervention phase as well as the outcome of the Follow-up.

 Q. One of the pharmacy records for the NMS is the ‘patient reports negative feeling about the medicine’.
 What does this cover?

-A. This pharmacy record covers patients who report feeling different since they started taking the new medicine but do not report it as a side effect.
+This pharmacy record covers patients who report feeling different since they started taking the new medicine but do not report it as a side effect.
 This could cover a range of occurrences that the pharmacist may recognise as potential side effects or may consider that they are not related to the new medicine.

 4. Patient consent and other data requirements